mjpong/project3-bakery-fe/README.md

     * Ingredients
 2. CRUD on all of the above
 3. Search function for all product names that are not case sensitive
-4. Filter function for all the other categories
+4. Filter function for all the other categories such as flavor and dough type only

 ### Orders
 1. List and details of all the orders made by every user on the customer side